Rennert, North Carolina: History

-The community was originally named Alpin's Grove after James McAlpin, a Scottish man who settled in the area after serving in the British army during the American Revolutionary War and became a schoolteacher.
+The community was originally named Alpin's Grove after James McAlpin, a Scottish man who settled in the area after serving in the British army during the American Revolutionary War.
+He became a schoolteacher.

 After the Atlantic Coast Line Railroad was laid through the community, it was renamed Rennert, the name of a hotel in New York City.
 It was incorporated in 1895 but had its incorporation repealed in 1947.
 Its incorporation was restored in 1977.